oppsx7/GithubRepositories/README.md

     - click on a certain repository
 4.Once clicked on a repository, a screen with branches is shown, with only option to go back.
 5.Enjoy :)

+# UI Tests
+In order to run UI Tests:
+1.Open the project in XCode
+2.Once opened, go to folder "GitHubRepositoriesUITests" 3.Click on "GitHubRepositoriesUITests.swift"
+4.Hit the button on line 10 to test the whole class.